 The school will record the progress of all complaints, including information about actions taken at all stages, the stage at which the complaint was resolved, and the final outcome.
-The records will also include copies of letters and emails, and notes relating to meetings and phone calls.
+The records will also include copies of letters and emails, and notes relating to meetings and phone calls request or through a subject access request under the terms of the Data Protection Act, or where the material must be made available during a school inspection.